 - What are the effects, if any, of goat browsing on native plant diversity?

 - Does goose grazing lower risk of the P. tenuis parasite in goat herds?

-This project will provide realistic estimates of goat browsing service costs, environmental impacts, and control benefits to guide managers towards the best decision for their land.
+This project aims to provide realistic estimates of goat browsing service costs, environmental impacts, and control benefits to guide managers towards the best decision for their land.

-This research will also evaluate a relief strategy for a deadly parasite that threatens goats in the field.
+The research also evaluates a relief strategy for a deadly parasite that threatens goats in the field.
 By protecting goat herd health and limiting parasite exposure at management sites, the costs of goat browsing services may be reduced for everyone.